NYP-RoboticsSG/LegoCar/README.md

     - Bluetooth: [https://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-bluetooth/]

 ## Updating and installing dependencies
-5. Ensure the time is correct on brick, factor in timezone by runnning `date` on SSH If time is not synced, run
+5. Ensure the time is correct on brick, factor in timezone by runnning `date` on SSH
+- If time is not synced, run these commands and restart brick
 ```
 sudo service ntp stop
 sudo ntpd -gq
 sudo service ntp start
 ```
-and restart the brick
 6. Run `sudo apt update && sudo apt upgrade` (may take up to 1 hour)
 7. Once updates is complete, restart brick
 8. Reconnect to brick and run